-Financial Aid for Eligible non-Citizens and U.S. Citizens and Permanent Residents (LPR) Living Overseas
+Financial Aid for Eligible non-Citizens, Permanent residents (LPR) and U.S. Citizens Living Overseas

 Hiram College is committed to making a great education affordable and attainable for you and your family.
 For 150 years, Hiram College, in partnership with families committed to high quality private education, has been helping students pay for college.
 Proof of our commitment is evident through the Tuition Guarantee and other financial opportunities available from Hiram College.

-U.S. Citizens and nationals, lawful permanent residents (Green Card), Refugees and Asylees are eligible for consideration for domestic merit-based and need based financial aid.
+U.S. Citizens and nationals, lawful permanent residents (Green Card), Refugees and Asylees are eligible to be considered for domestic merit-based and need based financial aid.
+These include students from:

 - Puerto Rico